isomerpages/nyp-sirs/_services/consultancy/enhanced-training-support-for-smes-etss.md

 <b>Enterprises may now apply for the <a href="/services/consultancy/enhanced-training-support-package-etsp">Enhanced Training Support Package (ETSP)</a> for added support for sectors which were directly and severely affected by the COVID-19 pandemic.</b>

 <h4>What is Enhanced Training Support For SMEs (ETSS)?</h4>
 <p>Skills upgrading remains a key mechanism for companies to raise productivity.
 Compared to larger companies with more resources, Small and Medium Enterprises (SMEs) are less able to send their employees for training.
-The Government has thus enhanced training support for SMEs by providing higher course fee funding and enhanced absentee payroll cap.
+The Government has thus enhanced training support for SMEs by providing higher course fee funding and enhanced <a href="https://www.sirs.edu.sg/services/consultancy/absentee-payroll-ap">Absentee Payroll (AP)</a> cap. </p>
-	<br><br><b>Update: </b>With effect from 1 Jan 2022,  <a href="https://www.sirs.edu.sg/services/consultancy/absentee-payroll-ap">Absentee Payroll (AP)</a> funding will be standardised to $4.50 per trainee-hour, capped at $100,000 per enterprise per calendar year, for eligible SMEs.
-<br> For more information, please click <a href="https://www.myskillsfuture.gov.sg/content/portal/en/career-resources/career-resources/education-career-personal-development/skillsfuture-funding-changes.html">here</a>.</p>

 <h4>What does ETSS comprise?</h4>
 <p>For all eligible SMEs, sponsored staff enjoys 90% course fee subsidy for all approved programmes.</p>